Jim Morris (baseball coach)

-Jim Morris (born February 20, 1950) is the former head baseball coach at the University of Miami and Georgia Tech.
+Jim Morris (born February 20, 1950) is an American college baseball coach who was the former head coach at the University of Miami and Georgia Tech.
 His teams qualified for NCAA Regionals for 32 consecutive years, 23 at Miami and nine at Georgia Tech.
 Morris won national championships in 1999 and 2001, and earned National Coach of the Year honors in both seasons.

 Early career

 Morris began his coaching career as an assistant at Appalachian State in 1975.
 In 1976, he accepted the challenge of building, from scratch, a baseball program at Atlanta's DeKalb Community College.

 At DeKalb, Morris started with no players and no field, but he quickly made a name for himself.
 His Eagles were nationally ranked three times in four years and advanced to the 1977 Junior College World Series, where DeKalb placed second.
 Morris added two more winning years at DeKalb before moving on to become an assistant coach at Florida State.